-With respect to air quality, if the Board does not approve the Revised Project, the CS Container Terminal could remain in operation under the original mitigation measures for air quality and greenhouse gas emissions.
-As analyzed in the 2008 EIS/EIR, the impacts remaining after implementation of the previously approved mitigation measures would be less severe than the impacts of the Revised Project.
-Thus, allowing the previously approved mitigation measures to remain in place would avoid an incremental increase in severity of impacts caused by the proposed changes.
-However, the 2008 EIS/EIR determined that these impacts, even with implementation of all mitigation measures, remained significant and unavoidable for the CS Container Terminal project.
+38 Putting aside the feasibility issues raised about these mitigation meaures, if the Board 39 does not approve the Revised Project, the original mitigation measures for air quality and 40 greenhouse gas emissions would remain applicable to the CS Container Terminal.
+As analyzed in the 2008 EIS/EIR, the impacts remaining after implementation of the 41 42 previously approved mitigation measures would be less severe than the impacts of the 43 Revised Project.
+Thus, again not considering the potential feasibility issues, allowing the 44 previously approved mitigation measures to remain in place would avoid an incremental 45 increase in severity of impacts caused by the proposed changes.
+However, the 2008

+EIS/EIR determined that these impacts, even with implementation of all mitigation measures, remained significant and unavoidable for the CS Container Terminal project.
 These impacts remain significant and unavoidable with the application of new mitigation measures; the only difference would be a change in the severity of such impacts.